null

 Get creative and your feathered friends will visit even more often!

-A few foods you never want to put out for birds
+A few foods you never want to put out for your birds

 CountryMax has all kinds of seeds and suet to fill your feeders.
 Here are some favorite human foods you should never put in the feeder, especially in winter when birds may be most tempted to eat them.